-$$CRPSS = 1 - \frac{\overline{CRPS}}{\overline{CRPS{clim}}},$$ (2)
+$$CRPSS = 1 - \frac{\overline{CRPS}}{\overline{CRPS}{clim}},$$ (2)

-where CRPSclim is the reference climatological distribution over the archive period.
+- where CRPSclim is the reference climatological distribution over the archive period.
 For the daily time scale, the CRPSclim is calculated over the archive period using data from ±60 days around the target date to take seasonality into account, as in Radanovics et al. (2013).
+This score is only used to compare the different subselection methods to each other.
+Therefore, the number of days chosen to compute the CRPSclim does not change the relative evaluation of the different methods and only serves to normalize results among zones with different magnitudes of precipitation/temperature values, and thus with different magnitudes of CRPS.
 For the monthly time scale, it is calculated from the interannual distribution of values from the specific month considered over the archive period.
 For the annual time scale, it is calculated from the interannual distribution of annual values over the archive period.
-The CRPSS thus expresses the skill of each selection method with respect with the information given by the climatology.
+The CRPSS thus expresses the skill of each selection method with respect with the information - given by the climatology.

-Performance assessment of the subselection methods
+4 Performance assessment of the subselection methods

 This section presents the assessment of reconstructed precipitation and temperature fields using SANDHY and the 3 subselection methods described in Sect.
 3.3.
-As mentioned above, it consists in two parts: (1) a detailed spatial assessment with respect to

-SAFRAN data over the 1959-2007 period, and (2) a more focused temporal assessment over the 1900-2000 period with respect to homogenized series.
+As mentioned above, it consists in two parts: (1) a detailed spatial assessment with respect to Safran data over the 1959-2007 period, and (2) a more focused temporal assessment over the 1900-2000 period with respect to homogenized series.